shawncrigger/shawncrigger/README.md

 I create tech content, mostly about Web Development and JavaScript, **but** I also talk about other topics than coding.
 I'd advise you to subscribe to stay up-to-date!

-I managed to create an online presence with my [Blog](https://shawn-crigger.xyz), which are accessed by more than 3500 people monthly.
+I managed to create an online presence with my [Blog](https://blog.shawn-crigger.com), which are accessed by more than 3500 people monthly.
 Looking forward to reaching and helping more people by sharing my knowledge.

+You can check out my portfolio at [Portfolio](http://resume.shawn-crigger.com) which I built using Lumen and VueJS mostly to learn VueJS.
+The source code is in one of my repositories here.

 ---